Inductee Details < Back

 Phil accepted a football scholarship to Georgetown University, but transferred to Brown when Georgetown dropped football.
 At Brown, his size and strength earned him selection to the school’s all-decade football team.

 After graduation from Brown in 1954 with a degree in economics, Phil returned to Georgetown for his degree in law.
 He then began his professional career as a solo practitioner with offices in Providence and Warwick.
 He added to his growing status and prospects by marrying Joyce Anne Sandberg, Miss Rhode Island of 1953.
-With Joyce he began another career, as a family man, eventually fathering five children who in turn gave him eight grandchildren, with a great grandchild on the way.
+With Joyce he began another career, as a family man, eventually fathering five children who in turn gave him eight grandchildren and great-grandchildren.

 Phil’s natural good looks and imposing stature combined with his other attributes to make him an ideal political candidate, or so he was told by his mentor John O. Pastore.
 After three terms as a Warwick city councilman, he became the city’s mayor for three productive terms during which he was instrumental in bringing the Rhode Island Mall and Warwick Mall to his city.